Quinoa Salad with Black Beans

 This post may contain affiliate links.
 Please read my disclosure policy.

-A super tasty, nutrition-packed quinoa salad with black beans, sweet potato and a smoky lime and chipotle chili dressing.
-This is a perfect recipe for weekly meal planning!
+A super tasty quinoa salad with black beans, sweet potato and a smoky lime and chipotle chili dressing.
+This is a perfect recipe for weekday meal plans and picnics!

-Say hello to one of our favorite healthy recipes — a quinoa salad with black beans, chunks of sweet potatoes and a smoky chili dressing.
+This quinoa salad makes the most of a handful of ingredients — canned black beans, chunks of sweet potato and a smoky-tasting chili-lime juice dressing.
 It’s perfect to make ahead and stick in the fridge for a busy week.

 The tender quinoa grains are tossed with black beans, cooked sweet potato chunks and a tangy-smoky dressing blended with spicy chipotle, lime juice and garlic.